alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ## General Learnings

-Assembler code can be fragile, a mistake in a new feature can trash essential registers and blow up some part of the program, that is nowhere near the new change.
+Assembler code can be fragile, a mistake in a new feature can trash essential registers and blow up some distant part of the program, that is nowhere near the new change.

 It is important to test after every single minor change to the ASM code.